HassanSajjad-302/iso-papers/my-paper.md

 compiler executable.
 This paper proposes the availability of the compiler as a shared library.
 Both the compiler executable and the compiler shared library can co-exist.
-The build tool can then interact with the shared library with the API specified in this paper.
+The build system can then interact with the shared library with the API specified in this paper.
 Compared to the current approach, this will result in faster compilation speed, close to ```25 - 40 %``` in some cases.